 Objective Domain Definition

-Subject matter experts (SMEs) highlight the significant job functions of ethical hacking.
+Subject matter experts (SMEs) highlight the significant job functions relevant to the title the exam is built to test.

 The tasks and knowledge statements are transmuted into a survey that experts would use to rate, measure, and assess the skills and knowledge required.
 These ratings are used to rank the statements and determine the number of questions to stem from each exam statement.